Tarheel Challenge Academy in North Carolina

 There are eight components to the Tarheel Challenge Academy.

-Next, cadets with life skills that support the social and emotional needs of cadets.
+Next, cadets with life coping skills that support the social and emotional needs of cadets.
 Also, students learn job skills with career counselors.

 Citizenship, leadership, and community service all play a part in the experience at this option for military schools in North Carolina.